MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 We recommend that you uninstall any previous versions of Office, including Visio and Project, before installing the newer version.
 But, in a few cases, such as for application compatibility testing, you might need to keep a previous version installed for a limited time while you transition to the new version.

 To keep a particular Office product, you add an IgnoreProduct line to your configuration.xml file and you specify its product ID.

-Some examples of valid IDs are the following:
+The following are examples of supported IDs for Project and Visio:
+- PrjStd
+- PrjPro
 - VisStd
 - VisPro
-- PrjStd
-- PrjPro

 > [!NOTE]
 > The product ID is the Setup ID that is found in the Setup.xml file in the product.WW folder of the installation files for your previous version of Office.
 For example, for Office Professional Plus 2010, the Setup.xml file is found in the ProPlus.WW folder.